apecloud/kubeblocks/docs/DEVELOPING.md

 ## Test
-KubeBlocks uses make for a variety of test actions.
+`KubeBlocks` uses make for a variety of test actions.

 ### Envtest
-Setting up a local control plane and test all modules:
+Setting up a local control plane and test all packages:
 ```shell
 make test
 ```